CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 If you start the script without any parameters, you will see available options in the help menu:
 ` C:\tools> tss `
 ```
- TSS v2020.01.02.0 (c) Microsoft
+ TSS v2020.01.23.2 (c) Microsoft
-  Syntax [:argment] argment is optional, defaults will be used if argment is missing, order of sub-args is mandatory, | means 'OR', ':' is a delimiter between args
+  Syntax: Tss Param[:argment] argment in [brackets] for Param is optional, defaults will be used if argment is missing, order of sub-args is mandatory, '|' means 'OR', ':' is a delimiter between args, 'def: val' stands for Default value

  Usage example: TSS General               - enables general purpose logs, DNScli, Network sniff, PSR, SDP, wait for user input w/ ANY-key
                 TSS rOn cliOn Trace Video - enables SMB-client ETL-logs, Network sniff=Trace, Problem-Step-Recorder, Video and SDP report